stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:program.manager@stlartworks.org'
 ---

-Applications for Fall 2019 apprentices are now OPEN!
+Applications for Fall 2019 apprentices are now Closed

 We invite young creatives (14 - 19 years old) in the St. Louis area to apply and earn a stipend through paid apprenticeships in the arts year-round.